gnadnivek/gnadnivek.github.io/README.md

 such as simple mathematics, google queries, and time and weather updates.
 Speech Buddy's location may be incorrect.
 Test this by asking the current time or weather, and change your location in your amazon profile accordingly.

+Test the Alexa Skill by adding a list to the database, ask the Speech Buddy:

+**“Speech Buddy add grocery list”**

+An entire in the database can be seen on the Android Application, displaying a “grocery” value in List.
+Testing of the Android Application is discussed below.

+Try adding an item to the recently created list, “grocery”, ask the Speech
+Buddy:

+**“Speech Buddy add potatoes to grocery”**

+The newly added item can be seen on the Android Application by clicking the text “grocery”. this will take you to a new display show the items in the “grocery” list.

+Testing of the Deleting functionality can be test the same way by replacing the word “add” with “remove” or “delete”.

+### Speech Buddy Application Directions and Controls

+Upon launching the application, a login screen will be provided.
+If you have an existing login, enter your credentials and select the “Login” button.
+If this is your first time using the Speech Buddy Application, select “Sign Up”, enter an email for your username and a password (password must be at least 6 characters in length) and select the signup button.
+You may now login using these credentials.

+After the initial login, Speech Buddy will bring you to the core of the application.
+This is where all lists and their corresponding sub-items are kept, and all data you have created and manipulated is shown.

+### The Toolbar

+On the toolbar there are several options, including:

+Add List/Item: This allows you to create a new data entry within the current directory.
+Selecting this will prompt a pop up box asking for the information of the new entry.
+This option may be identified by the + symbol on the button.

+Remove List/Item: This allows you to remove a data entry within the current directory.
+Selecting this will prompt a pop up box asking for the information of the entry to be removed.
+This option may be identified by the - symbol on the button.
+For ease of use, the user may also delete data by pressing and holding the chosen entry within the visual list.
+This will launch a prompt for data deletion.

+Drop Down Menu: This provides several options to the user from within the toolbar, including Clear All Data, which removes all lists and their children from your account for essentially a clean start.
+The About App Dropdown provides a description of the Speech Buddy App and hardware, as well as it’s authors.
+Finally, the Logout option will sign the current user out and bring them back to the login screen.

+Back: This option, a backwards arrow, will be provided on the toolbar when the user has navigated to a subdirectory.
+It may be used to navigate back to the parent directory.

+### List Screen

+The user may scroll up and down the data entries if lists or items within lists by swiping vertically in either direction.
+As mentioned prior, a user may delete a data entry by pressing and holding the desired element.

+If a data entry is a parent of other data entries (If a List has any Items stored within it),

+It may be tapped to display the lists children data entries.
+Upon entering a sub directory like this, a back arrow will be added to the toolbar, which can be used to navigate back to the parent directory.

 ### Colour Tutorial Setup